Alejandro-ZZ/PIC-sample-codes/ADC/README.md

 |           RD6          |            29            | Data 6 (D6)          |
 |           RD7          |            30            | Data 7 (D7)          |

-2. Potentiometer
+**2. Potentiometer**:To probe the code, conect a 50k ohms potentiometer as shown in pot_conections.jpg image.

-To probe the code, conect a 50k ohms potentiometer as shown in pot_conections.jpg image.
+**NOTE:*** Remember conect a pull-up resistor to MCLR/Vpp (pin 1) of the PIC16F877A to avoid it resets.